Skip to content

 Urinary Tract Bleeds

-urinary tract bleedPeople with hemophilia and other severe bleeding disorders have bleeding in their urinary tracts.
+urinary tract bleedPeople with Hemophilia and other severe bleeding disorders have bleeding in their urinary tracts.
 The urinary tract includes your kidneys, the tubes that connect them to your bladder (the ureters), your bladder, and the tube that carries urine from the bladder to outside your body (the urethra).
-These bleeds can happen without a clear cause (a spontaneous bleed) or as a result of an injury.
+These bleeds can happen without a clear cause (a spontaneous bleed) or because of an injury.
 The treatment depends on where the bleeding is coming from.
 Most kidney bleeds happen without a known cause.
 Bladder bleeds are usually due to an infection.

 Signs that you are having a urinary tract bleed: